tdwg/bdq/README.md

 A mailing list resource will be provided soon.
 Meanwhile, click in "Watch" and select "Watching" to be notified of all conversations.

+## Documentation

+All Interest Group and Task Group documents are linked on the [Interest Group's Wiki.](https://github.com/tdwg/bdq/wiki)

 ## Task Groups

 - ### [Task Group 1 (Framework on Data Quality)](https://tdwg.github.io/bdq/tg1/site)